tiimjcb/freeSmileyDealerBotRevived/PRIVACY.md

    - Purpose: To display in logs who triggered a bot action (e.g., detected emoji).
 This helps identify issues or abuse.
    - Storage: Only stored temporarily in runtime logs.

-3. **Detected Emojis**
+3. **Messages**
-   - Purpose: To log what emojis the bot detected and processed.
+   - Purpose: To analyse the message, so the bot can identify the different triggers (*such as emojis*) or the "Friday messages" (*is it friday?*).
-   - Storage: Only stored temporarily in runtime logs.
+   - Storage: The entire message is only stored temporarily while the bot processes it (it's a matter of nano-seconds).
+Only the trigger that was present in the message is stored for logging purposes (*in "this message is a test 😄", only "😄" is stored in the logs*).

 ---